 How to Become a Member

 Membership in the Seminar proceeds in two stages.
 New members are designated as Associate Members, and after some time when certain academic conditions are met, they may be voted into full membership.
-Full Members may nominate appropriately qualified religious education scholars to be considered as Associate Members.
+Applications for membership should be accompanied by references from two Full Members of ISREV.
 Membership is by peer review.
 The academic work of the proposed new members is reviewed at the time when they are nominated, and again when full membership is being considered.

-Click here for a full statement of the ISREV (Nomination forms can only be accessed from the Members’ Information page.)
+Application forms can be accessed from the Members’ Information page.